Glazzes/react-native-zoom-toolkit/docs/docs/components/cropzoom.md

 For more information see this [Gesture Handler's issue](https://github.com/software-mansion/react-native-gesture-handler/issues/2833) and [this issue](https://github.com/Glazzes/react-native-zoom-toolkit/issues/10).
 :::

-Lets the user drag the component around as they pinch, it also provides a more accurate pinch gesture calculation at the cost of a subtle "staircase feeling", disable for a smoother but less accurate experience.

-This feature will not trigger any pan gesture related callbacks.
+Lets the user pan the component around as they pinch as well as providing a more accurate pinch gesture calculation to user interaction.
+Panning as you pinch will not trigger any pan gesture related callbacks.

 ### onTap